groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/excel-document-processing/search-text-in-excel-document-by-regular-expression/_index.md

 weight: 17
 url: /net/excel-document-processing/search-text-in-excel-document-by-regular-expression/
 ---

+# Search Text in Excel Document by Regular Expression

 ## Introduction
 In this tutorial, we'll explore how to utilize GroupDocs.Parser for .NET to search for specific text patterns within Excel documents using regular expressions.
 GroupDocs.Parser is a powerful library that allows developers to extract text and metadata from various document formats, including spreadsheets like Excel.
 By leveraging regular expressions, we can perform advanced text searches efficiently.
 ## Prerequisites